-One of the key responsibilities of talent advisors is to maintain continual awareness of trends related to the changing needs and wants of the workforce.
-This is necessary to ensure the companies they work for are able to attract, recruit and retain the talent needed to meet business needs.
+One of the key responsibilities of talent advisors is to keep their finger on the pulse of trends related to their workforce’s changing needs.
+This helps the companies they work for enact policies that will attract and recruit new talent, as well as retain their current talent in order to meet business needs.

-So, how are business leaders and talent advisors getting creative in an effort to address the fact that employees desire more time off — but seem reluctant to take it?
+So, how are business leaders and talent advisors getting creative to address the fact that employees desire more time off — but seem reluctant to take it?

 - Unlimited Vacation